knative/eventing/docs/registry/README.md

   broker: default
 ```

 - The `name` of the EventType is advisory, non-authoritative.
-Given that Cloud Event types can
+Given that CloudEvents types can
 contain characters that may not comply with Kubernetes naming conventions, we will (slightly)
 modify those names to make them K8s-compliant, whenever we need to generate them.

 - `type` is authoritative.
-This refers to the Cloud Event type as it enters into the eventing mesh.
+This refers to the CloudEvent type as it enters into the eventing mesh.

 - `source`: an identifier of where we receive the event from.
-This might not necessarily be the Cloud Event source
+This might not necessarily be the CloudEvent source
 attribute.

-If we have control over the entity emitting the Cloud Event, as is the case of many of our receive adaptors,
+If we have control over the entity emitting the CloudEvent, as is the case of many of our receive adaptors,
-then we propose to add a Cloud Event custom extension (e.g., from) with this information, to ease the creation of filters
+then we propose to add a CloudEvent custom extension (e.g., from) with this information, to ease the creation of filters
 on Triggers later on.
-As the Cloud Event source attribute is somewhat useless (e.g., github pull requests are populated with `https://github.com/<owner>/<repo>/pull/<pull_id>`),
+As the CloudEvent source attribute is somewhat useless (e.g., github pull requests are populated with `https://github.com/<owner>/<repo>/pull/<pull_id>`),
-there is no way of doing exact matching of Cloud Event sources on Triggers.
+there is no way of doing exact matching of CloudEvent sources on Triggers.
 Thus, we propose adding this custom extension
-to Cloud Events whenever we can.
-If the extension is not present, then we fallback to the Cloud Event source.
+to CloudEvents whenever we can.
+If the extension is not present, then we fallback to the CloudEvent source.
 Note that when we start supporting more advanced filtering mechanisms on Triggers, we might not need this.
+Further, with the
+addition of `subject`, the meaning of the CloudEvent source might change, and we might be better off then.
+This needs further
+discussion.

 - `schema` is a URI with the EventType schema.
 It may be a JSON schema, a protobuf schema, etc. It is optional.